Yorkville’s burger scene is getting noticed, with one Chicago-based TV show traveling southwest to highlight outstanding local restaurants.

 “When people first walk in, they notice the grilling smell because the flat grill is right behind the bar,” Denise Siddon said.
 “People love watching us cook and prepare their burgers.
 When we took over as owners, we wanted to keep the hometown bar feeling that attracts the community.
 Keeping that meant a lot to us and to the people who have been coming here since they were of age.”

-Yorkville Mayor John Purcell is also featured in the show when Poochie comically presents a tourism promo video to him.
+Yorkville Mayor John Purcell also is featured in the show when Poochie comically presents a tourism promo video to him.
 The mayor respectfully rejects it due to its crass language.

 “I’ve never been a part of something like that, it was actually quite fun,” Purcell said.
 “I now realize how many takes TV shows like this do.
 I’m excited for people in Yorkville to see it, but I don’t think I’m going to get an acting job out of it anytime soon.”